Monday, June 6, 2011

 Posted by D. Daniel Sokol

-Julien SAUVAGNAT discusses Prosecution and Leniency Programs: a Fool's Game.
+Julien Sauvagnat, Toulouse School of Economics describes Prosecution and Leniency Programs: A Fool's Game.

-ABSTRACT: We present a model where the Antitrust Authority is privately informed about the strength of the case against a given cartel.
-In this context, the Antitrust Authority may obtain cartel members' confessions even when it opens an investigation knowing that it has no chance to find hard evidence.
-More generally, we show that offering leniency allows to raise the conviction rate, which in turn enhances cartel desistance and cartel deterrence.
-A second contribution of the paper is to show that the optimal leniency scheme involves a single informant rule.
-That is, amnesty should be given only if a unique cartel member reports information.
+ABSTRACT: We present a model in which the Antitrust Authority is privately informed about the strength of a cartel case.
+We show that the Antitrust Authority can then obtain confessions even when it has no chance of finding hard evidence.
+More generally, offering leniency raises the conviction rate, which in turn enhances cartel desistance and cartel deterrence.
+We also show that the optimal leniency scheme involves a single informant rule.
+That is, amnesty should be given only when a single cartel member reports information.
+Finally, we discuss the policy implications of the model.